 - $100 repeat class ($200 for intensive classes) - Conditions apply

 - Small class size (~20 max)

 - Central location

-Language courses are offered in four semesters each year, approximately in January, April, July and October.
+Language courses are offered in four terms each year during January, April, July and October.
 Try our Language Proficiency Calculator to work out which language level is right for you.

 Both of the tutors were wonderful Chinese language teachers.
 I am amazed at how much I was able to learn in a short course from them.